Arcasias/Projet-Web-PHP/README.md

 - The code could make a good use of a DAO method
 - Aesthetics is quite precarious.
 Could be widely improved

+- and WAY too few comments.
+I'm still learning to document everything i'm doing, but back then i was much more careless.

 #### Note that these haven't been fixed since this was made as a project for my PHP courses.
 I haven't worked on it since then.